How Change in Circumstances Forms Work

 If you or your family have experienced a change in your financial situation - such as job loss, income reduction, change in marital status, or unexpected medical expenses - you can fill out a change in circumstances form and submit it to your school’s financial aid office.
 Depending on your school, the form may go by a different name, such as “Special condition/Income Adjustment Form” or “Change to Your Award Request.”
 If you provide documentation to your school’s financial aid office that shows that your family underwent notable changes in their financial situation during the past two years, your financial aid award could be adjusted to reflect your current financial circumstances - possibly increasing your aid.

-How to request a Change in Circumstance form
+How to fill out a change in circumstances form

-- Provide documentation that indicates that you or your family underwent notable changes in your financial situation.
-Some examples of that include:
+- Provide documentation that indicates that you or your family underwent notable changes in your financial situation recently.
+Some examples of that includes:

 - Signed & dated copy of most recent tax return, including W2(s) and/or 1099(s)

 - Proof of change in marital status